iltommi/qdb-documentation/source/reference/qdb_httpd.rst

  * Aggregated Data

-   - Persisted Size: The size of data stored in disk across all nodes divided by available space across all nodes.
+   - Persisted Size: The size of all data stored on all disks across all nodes.
    - Resident Size: The size of data stored on RAM across all nodes.
    - Persisted Entries Count: The number of entries stored in disk across all nodes.
    - Resident Entries Count: The number of entries stored on RAM across all nodes.